Updated January 2024

 The next step in becoming a medical lab assistant is getting certified by the Canadian Society for Medical Laboratory Science (CSMLS).

-Certification is not required to work as a medical lab assistant in Manitoba.
-But many employers prefer to hire candidates who have it.
+Certification is not required to work as a medical lab assistant, but many employers prefer to hire candidates who have it.

 The certification exam consists of 150 multiple-choice questions and takes 2.5 hours to complete.
 If you don’t pass the first time, you can have two more attempts.